-Someone who is seeking to apply for SSI benefits may want to ensure that any documents used in the application are current.
-Using an expired document could allow a person to be at risk for a denial.
-An understanding Marietta SSI lawyer could help further explain which documents may satisfy a person’s application requirements.
+Someone who is preparing to apply for SSI benefits may want to ensure that any documents used in the application are current.
+Using an expired document would put you at risk for a denial.
+An understanding Marietta SSI representative can explain which documents may satisfy a person’s application requirements.

-If you, your child, or a loved one is disabled or blind with low income and few resources, SSI benefits may be a possibility for you.
-Given the complexity of SSI eligibility criteria and the many exceptions to the rules, you may greatly benefit from speaking with a Marietta SSI lawyer for more information about your individual situation.
+If you, your child, or a loved one is disabled or blind with low income and few resources, SSI benefits may be a viable solution.
+Given the complexity of the SSA’s eligibility criteria and the many exceptions to the rules, you may greatly benefit from speaking with a Marietta SSI lawyer for more information about your individual situation.
 Call today to talk with our intake team about your case.

 Contact The Khaki Law Firm Today

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).

 We are ready to help you, and offer multiple ways to reach us.